DEKHTIARJonathan/TF-TRT_BlogPosts/README.md

 Now that we have our model saved in the correct format: [TensorFlow SavedModel](https://www.tensorflow.org/guide/saved_model).
 We can now switch to Tensorflow 2.x container and proceed with the inference phase.

-## 2. Training Resnet50v1.5 using the TF1.x container
+## 2. Inferencing Resnet50v1.5 using the TF2.x container

 Let's quit the previous container with command `exit` and start the TensorFlow 2.x container: